 (Lectica.org, published in Theodawson.net)

-We work with developmental models where they are adequate in order to cope with ever-increasing complexity in the VUCA world.
-Our focus is not so much on teaching people to think of “higher levels”, but on providing solid ground for growth.
+However, our focus is not on “developing people” and teaching people to think at “higher levels”, but on providing solid ground for growth as an emergent outcome.
 “Higher levels of performance emerge when knowledge is adequately elaborated and the environment supports higher levels of thinking and performance.
 We focus on helping people to think better at their current level and challenging them to elaborate on their current knowledge and skills” (Theo Dawson).

 At the deeper end